 Racial injustice has deep roots in California-it was built into our public systems from the beginning and has been nurtured and evolved over generations.
-The effort to untangle these intersections and better, and stronger than the one we were given. pull up these roots will require a commensurate level of intentionality, coordination, and sustained attention.
+The effort to untangle these intersections and pull up these roots will require a commensurate level of intentionality, coordination, and sustained attention.
 Taken together, all of this represents a generation or more of work.
 This report is only the first portion of the RACE COUNTS initiative.
 In the months and years to come, we will extend our analysis by looking at disparities in the hundred cities in California with the largest populations of people of color.
-We will update the entire dataset available at RACECOUNTS.org with refreshed data as it becomes available, to better understand trends in disparity over time, and will publish issue area reports that explore the policies and practices that can reduce disparities in areas like health care and criminal justice.
+We will update the entire dataset available at RACE-COUNTS.org with refreshed data as it becomes available, to better understand trends in disparity over time, and will publish issue area reports that explore the policies and practices that can reduce disparities in areas like health care and criminal justice.
 Finally, we will explore the data-collection challenges and opportunities identified through this report in more detail, focusing on specific populations.